By Anna Gay on | No Comments

 For example, if you have an underexposed RAW image, you can increase the exposure much more than you can with a JPEG.
 A JPEG will give you pixelation and digital noise in the shadows much sooner than a RAW image.

-Do you ever find that the color in your photos seems really "off" from what you saw with your eyes?
+Do you ever find that the color in your photos seems "off" from what you saw with your eyes?
 While replicating exactly what we see with our eyes is nearly impossible, you can come VERY close when shooting in RAW.

-You will also see RAW + JPEG Fine, Normal and Basic, which are varying levels of compressed JPEGs, with Fine being the highest quality (and also the larger of the JPEG file sizes) and Basic being the lowest (and smallest size).
+You will also see RAW + JPEG Fine, Normal and Basic, which are varying levels of compressed JPEGs, with Fine being the highest quality (and also the largest of the JPEG file sizes) and Basic being the lowest (and smallest size).

-Keep in mind that shooting RAW + JPEG will take up A LOT of space on your memory card, so making the choice early on to shoot in just RAW will save you a lot of space.
+Keep in mind that shooting RAW + JPEG will take up A LOT of space on your memory card, so making a choice early on to shoot in just RAW will save you a lot of space.

-Setting up your camera to shoot in RAW on a Canon is similar to Nikon, except the RAW + JPEG option will have L, M, and S for JPEG, which stands for Large, Medium and Small JPEG files - similar to Fine, Normal and Basic on the Nikon.
-To shoot only in RAW, make sure that the red box is around RAW, and that the straight line is selected in JPEG:
+Setting up your camera to shoot in RAW on a Canon is similar to Nikon, except the RAW + JPEG option will have L, M, and S for JPEG, which stands for Large, Medium, and Small JPEG files - similar to Fine, Normal and Basic on the Nikon.
+To shoot only in RAW, make sure that the red box is around RAW and that the straight line is selected in JPEG: